“If you decide to build a feature you should live up to at least a basic standard of execution on the experience side.” ~ Ryan Singer

 Features may vary in complexity and sizes, but the quality of experience should be constant across all features.
 Because the quality of experience drives customers’ trust, the aim is to help the user believe whatever you build, you build well.

 An MVP Explained through the Doughnut Analogy

-What would your MVP look like if you intend to introduce a range of doughnuts with varied toppings in the market?
+What would your Minimum Viable Product look like if you intend to introduce a range of doughnuts with varied toppings in the market?